naren-m/godoc-usage/README.md

-# Using godoc
+# Using GoDoc

-## Generating documentation using godoc
+## Generating documentation using GoDoc

 Run below command to see documentation in commandline